BrownRISDGameDevelopers/gitted/README.md

 ## Occasionally useful commands
 `git log` - Shows a history of commits with their commit ids.
 `git reset --hard [commit-id]` - ***DANGEROUS*** Resets the local branch to the specified commit.
-Make sure to back up changes you want to keep somewher eoutside the repo.
+Make sure to back up changes you want to keep somewhere outside the repo.
 `git reset --hard origin/main` - Same as above, but resets the local branch to the current remote main branch.

 ## Fundamentals of Merge Conflict Resolution